-We then turn to contemporary efforts to prevent and control armed conflict.
-The first case study focuses on the Middle East, using Marc Lynch's recent book, The New Arab Wars: Uprisings and Anarchy in the Middle East, to analyze the forces shaping the complex political relationships in this important and volatile region.
-Rather than simply focus on a single conflict like the Syrian civil war, our goal will be to understand better the connected patterns of violence evident throughout the Middle East to help assess the opportunities and challenges facing members of the international community hoping to end or at least limit the level of conflict taking place there.
-The second case study involves North Korea and what have thus far been unsuccessful global and regional efforts to prevent the North Korean government from develop a nuclear program with the capacity to threaten states well beyond the East Asian region.
-The course concludes with a simulated meeting of the UN Security Council as it attempts to reach agreement on a common strategy to respond a hypothetical crisis most likely involving North Korea.
+We then turn to contemporary efforts to control armed conflict in the Middle East, using Marc Lynch's book, The New Arab Wars: Uprisings and Anarchy in the Middle East to get a clearer sense of the forces shaping the complex political relationships in this important and volatile region.
+Rather than simply focus on a single conflict like the Syrian civil war or the conflict war in Yemen, our goal will be to understand better the connected patterns of violence evident throughout the Middle East to help assess the opportunities and challenges facing members of the international community hoping to end or at least limit the level of conflict taking place there.
+The course concludes with a simulated meeting of the UN Security Council designed to highlight the difficulties faced in reaching agreement on a common international strategy to respond a partially hypothetical Middle East Crisis